mesonbuild/meson/docs/markdown/Syntax.md

 above.
 These strings can also be combined with the string formatting functionality via `.format()` described below.

-Note that multiline f-strings are not supported.
+Note that multiline f-string support was added in version 0.63.

 ### String index